 We address the various information requirements of the investing public through our Investor Communications and Compliance Division, which reports directly to the Chief Finance Officer (CFO).
 We conduct quarterly analyst briefings for both equity and credit analysts and communicate directly with institutional and individual investors through one-on-one meetings, conference calls and written communications such as electronic mail.
 Analysts and investors who are unable to attend our quarterly briefings in person are also invited to participate through a teleconference facility.
 We also have a continuing program of enhancing our Investor Relations website, which includes podcasts of our quarterly briefings.
 A playback facility on our website is available for three business days after each briefing.

 Throughout the year, our CEO, CFO, Head of Investor Communications and Compliance, and other members of the Management Committee (where appropriate) make themselves available for meetings with institutional investors through pre-arranged company visits, teleconferences, analyst briefings and attendance in local and international investor conferences, corporate days and non-deal roadshows.
-In 2012, senior management met with institutional investors and fund managers in 23 conferences and corporate day events held in Manila, Singapore, Hong Kong, Kuala Lumpur, Tokyo, Sydney, New York, San Francisco, Boston, the mid-Atlantic states, London, Edinburgh, Frankfurt and Paris.
+In 2013, senior management met with institutional investors and fund managers in 24 conferences and corporate day events held in Manila, Singapore, Hong Kong, Kuala Lumpur, Tokyo, Sydney, London, Edinburgh, Paris, Frankfurt, Boston, San Francisco and New York.

 We regularly disclose the top 100 holders of our common and preferred shares, the security ownership of beneficial owners having more than 5% of the Company’s total outstanding stock, and the shareholdings of members of the Board of Directors and key management officers in the Company.
 This information is submitted to the SEC, PSE and PDEx and made available to the general public on a quarterly basis through postings on our Investor Relations website and annually in the Definitive Information Statement sent to our shareholders.
 We also disclose the percentage of foreign ownership in the Company on a monthly basis.

-Our financial statements comply with Philippine Financial Reporting Standards (PFRS), which are in general compliance with International Accounting Standards.
-The accounting policies adopted in 2012 are consistent with those of the previous financial year, except for the implementation of new and amended PFRS and Philippine Interpretations of International Financial Reporting Interpretations Committee (IFRIC) interpretations which became effective January 1, 2012.
+The consolidated financial statements of the Group have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).
+The accounting policies adopted in 2013 are consistent with those of the previous financial year, except for the implementation of new and amended PFRS which became effective January 1, 2013.

 DEALINGS IN SECURITIES